-For revenue, Babbel uses a subscription-based model and doesn't have any in-app ads that distract users from learning like other educational apps.
-Babbel’s monetization strategy has resulted in $150 million in revenue per year.
+For revenue, Babbel uses a subscription-based model and doesn't have any in-app ads that distract users from learning like other educational apps have.
+Babbel’s monetization strategy resulted in €188 million in revenue in 2021.

 All the apps mentioned above show a huge difference in revenue potential based on category.
 Currently, the most profitable app category is games due to higher consumer spending.

 Remarkably, all the top-grossing apps operate on a subscription-based model that encourages users to switch to a premium mode to experience the app’s full potential.
-This monetization strategy is especially beneficial for apps with dynamic content like games and streaming apps.
+This monetization strategy is especially beneficial for apps with dynamic content, like games and streaming apps.